 I did a giant pivot, like everyone else in humanity.

-I turned my focus from homeschool mama self-care to enabling the unexpected home learner to do their thing with confidence, clarity and vision.
+I turned my focus from homeschool mama self-care to enabling the unexpected home learner to do their thing with confidence, clarity, and vision.
 There is even an online course available for those new homeschool families that want to know how to get started.

-The coming year, I’ll be offering a homeschool self-care course too, after the book is released.
+In the coming year, I’ll be offering a homeschool self-care course too, after the book is released.
 It’ll be a retreat for the homeschool mama, to evaluate and engage her self-care needs as she does her homeschool thing.

 And FYI I’m available for one on one coaching for anyone, new homeschooler or established homeschooler alike.